 A brave photography student at Stratford-upon-Avon College recently offered peers and tutors a glimpse into her life with Tourette’s syndrome.

-Cece Arthurs, 17 from Evesham, grabbed the attention of her course mates as she delivered an informative presentation on what Tourette’s syndrome (TS) is and how she went from barely speaking for four years at school to finally finding her voice at College.
+Cece Jaye, 17 from Worcestershire, grabbed the attention of her course mates as she delivered an informative presentation on what Tourette’s syndrome (TS) is and how she went from barely speaking for four years at school to finally finding her voice at College.

 Cece remarks: “In my old school I had to suppress my tics out of fear that I’d get bullied or made fun of, but our photography class is so close that from the second week I was comfortable enough to stop suppressing them because it’s such an accepting environment.”